|

 Stones' Satisfaction and the Beatles' All You Need Is Love during the opening weekend of Easter 1964.
 Neither had even been recorded then!) but it is still an interesting addition to any fan's library.

 Selling The Sixties: The Pirates And Pop Music by Robert Chapman.
-Published by Routledge in 1992, it is an analysis of the various stations' programme policies.
-It is available in
+Published by Routledge in 1992, it is an analysis of the programme policies of the original sixties offshore stations.
+It is

 The Wet And Wild History Of Radio Caroline 1964-2004 edited by Hans Knot and published in 2004 to coincide with Radio Caroline's fortieth birthday.
 It contains reminiscences from a wide range